lolilo/VisuaLisPy/README.md

 <br /> ~ (n - 1) must have spaces, else reads as '-1'.
 Will edit tokenizing rules and establish precedence for subtraction over negative numbers.
 <br /> ~ if-then-else statement must end with semicolon (shouldn't be necessary).

+Frontend
+<br /> Display more helpful error messages to users if input is incorrect (missing semicolons!).

 Other
 <br /> ~ For raw user input, differentiating between Scheme and JavaScript simply by checking to see whether the program begins with a '(' is not a robust method.
 No.